Disney has adorable new inclusive Halloween costumes this fall | Curated

 The complete collection ranges from the cool and creative to the downright adorable.

-“These adaptive features allow fans who use wheelchairs and have other accessibility needs to transform into some of their favourite characters across the Disney portfolio,” said Disney in a release.
+“These adaptive features allow fans who use wheelchairs and have other accessibility needs to transform into some of their favorite characters across the Disney portfolio,” said Disney in a release.

 - See also: